|

 Security, Privacy, Copyright, and Free Speech, Moderators will need to be

 considered and much more.
-1.2 Project Background
+From

 the research carried out so far on online communities, Jenny Preece, Professor